compuphase/pawn/readme.txt

 Using CMake
 -----------
 1. Under Microsoft Windows, launch CMakeSetup.
-Under Linux, run cmake-gui.
+Under Linux, run cmake-gui (if you don't have cmake-gui, either update your CMake system first, or see below for running CMake from the command-line).

 2. Select for the source code directory, the "source" subdirectory in the directory tree for the toolkit.